CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 # Item Master Data Setup

 Item Master Data is a critical component in SAP Business One, enabling efficient inventory and production management.
-When using ProcessForce, specific fields within the Item Master Data setup influence manufacturing, procurement, and license plate functionality.
-This guide outlines the key fields and their roles in ProcessForce.
+When using CompuTec ProcessForce, specific fields within the Item Master Data setup influence manufacturing, procurement, and license plate functionality.
+This guide outlines the key fields and their roles in CompuTec ProcessForce.

 To access Item Master Data Setup, navigate to:

 :::note Path